 Another great tip is this: hara hachi bu.
 It is a Japanese term meaning:

 The tradition originated in Okinawa, an island city in Japan.
 Okinawa is a blue-zone, places where people have extraordinary long and healthy lives.

 This idea keeps the Okinawans alert to when their stomachs are about slightly full.
-This helps them control their eating habits and prevents them from overeating.
+It helps them control their eating habits and prevents them from overeating.

-Here’s a great book on living and eating like the healthiest people on earth by the New York Times best-selling author Dan Buettner: The Blue Zones Solution.
+Here’s a brilliant book on living and eating like the healthiest people on earth by the New York Times best-selling author Dan Buettner: The Blue Zones Solution.

 3. Do Not Skip Any Major Meal

 With a skipped meal, whenever you feel hungry next, you grab anything that presents itself for a bite.
-This could be, and mostly is, unhealthy food.
-You stop at a vending machine to pick up something junk, or visit the nearest eatery for a bite of some snack food.
+It could be, and mostly is, unhealthy food.
+You stop at a vending machine to pick up something junk or visit the nearest eatery for a bite of some snack food.

-Follow this for a few weeks until you get bored, or feel there’s a need for change.
-Go back to your planner and make changes as you feel best.
+Follow this for a few weeks until you get bored or feel there’s a need for change.
+Go back to your planner and make changes as you feel the best.
 Repeat.

 Once you create a plan, follow it through with dedication and discipline.